© NISE Network

-Join virtuoso jugglers Dan and Joel as they provide a comic and unforgettable introduction to atoms, molecules, and nanoscale forces while juggling everything from baseball bats to potted plants — even while atop seven-foot unicycles!
-40 minutes, 2:00 and 4:00 pm; Cahners Theater, Blue Wing, Level 2
+Join virtuoso performers Dan and Joel as they provide a comic and unforgettable introduction to atoms, molecules, and nanoscale forces while juggling everything from baseball bats to potted plants — even while atop seven-foot unicycles!
+40 minutes, 12:00 and 2:00 pm; Cahners Theater, Blue Wing, Level 2

-Have fun exploring nanoscience concepts with scientists from Harvard University, MIT, Northeastern University, the University of Massachusetts, Lowell, and the University of New Hampshire.
-11:00 am – 4:00 pm; Blue Wing, Lower Level
+Have fun exploring nanoscience concepts with scientists and engineers from Boston University, Harvard University, Howard University, MIT, Northeastern University, and the University of Massachusetts, Lowell.
+11:00 am – 3:00 pm; Blue Wing, Lower Level

 Think nanotechnology is limited to the lab?
 Think again.
 Try out nanotech-enhanced products already on the market, and learn about the science that makes them work!
-Exhibitors: Nanocomp Technologies and Raytheon.
-11:00 am – 4:00 pm; Blue Wing, Lower Level
+Featuring Nanocomp Technologies and Raytheon.
+11:00 am – 3:00 pm; Blue Wing, Lower Level